Thinkwise/docs/docs/sf/subjects.md

 ![](../assets/sf/image179.png)

-Figure 131: Setting a new prefilter with a query
+*Setting a new prefilter with a query*

 #### Conditional formatting